 We hope you are as excited as we are for move-in!
 It’s an exciting time and it’ll be here before we know it.
 To make sure you are prepared to come to Clemson, make sure you read and complete all the items below.
 We can’t wait to welcome you to your new home and we’ll CU soon!

 Make sure you have all the information needed for a successful move-in and get ready for your arrival on campus!

-Move-in appointments are available any time after you have selected or been assigned to a space.
-Each resident must set an appointment in the Clemson Home Portal to determine the exact time and date that you will move in.
+Check-in appointments are available any time after you have selected or been assigned to a space.
+Each resident must set an appointment in the Clemson Home Portal to determine the exact time and date that you will check in.
 Below you will find the dates that will be available for each student classification.